Self-hosting email is not rocket science

 curl https://rspamd.com/apt-stable/gpg.key | gpg --dearmor > /usr/share/keyrings/rspamd.gpg

-deb [signed-by=/usr/share/keyrings/rspamd.gpg] http://rspamd.com/apt-stable/ bullseye main
+deb [signed-by=/usr/share/keyrings/rspamd.gpg] http://rspamd.com/apt-stable/ bookworm main

 Finally run apt update and install rspamd.